 Co-creation workshops

-Development goals and non-formal adult education in the global South
+Development Goals and Non-formal Adult Education in the Global South

-Whereas literacy and numeracy were once seen as autonomous skills that would lead automatically to development, in recent decades adult education initiatives in the global South have aimed to embed development goals (e.g. health awareness or gender equality) in instructional method and content.
-There is little empirical research assessing the impact or effectiveness of these approaches.
-Practitioners are often small NGOs/CSOs working in marginalized communities.
-There are practical and theoretical difficulties gathering data and identifying appropriate indicators.
-How can researchers and practitioners collaborate to overcome these challenges?
+Whereas literacy and numeracy were once seen as autonomous skills that would lead automatically to development, in recent years adult education initiatives in the global South have aimed to embed development goals (e.g. health awareness or gender equality) in instructional method and content.

 Ideal participants:

-- Development practitioners in non-formal adult education
+• Development practitioners in non-formal adult education

 Max participants: 30